hxtree/galaxyops/README.md

 **Cats Cradle** is a unreleased mobile role-playing game (RPG).

-This monorepo contains the development container, game engine, and infrastructure as code (IaC) used to continously deploy Cats Cradle in its entirety.
+This monorepo contains a devcontainer, platform as a service (PaaS), microservices, and infrastructure as code (IaC) used to continously deploy Cats Cradle in its entirety.

-The backend consist of many microservices programmed primarly in Typescript.
-These microservices are deployed using IaC, specically AWS CDKv2.
-Many packages developed from use in the game are avaliable as releases on NPM.
+Most packages developed for the game engine but are also published individually on NPM.

 The game engine client is built using Unreal Engine 5.